boostdraft/Handbook/Team/SWE.md

 # 4. Logic over experience　経験を言語化して伝えよう
 # 5. Distributed-autonomy and self-drive　自律分散・自走主義
+## What kind of bad things would happen if we don't have this?
+- Work stalls and progress halts: Without proactive engagement, tasks and projects can come to a standstill, slowing down the overall workflow and momentum of the team.
+- Time is wasted: A lack of self-initiative results in inefficiency, with valuable time being lost as others have to step in to ensure work is being done.
+- Micromanagement becomes necessary: When individuals do not take ownership, managers or team leads are forced to micromanage, which can reduce productivity and morale.

+## Clarification (how to use the guideline?)
+At BoostDraft, being proactive in taking on tasks and solving problems is essential, especially in a remote working environment where mutual trust and self-initiative are vital.
+Each team member is expected to identify and work on tasks independently without needing prompts from others.
+If challenges arise, reaching out for assistance and collaborating with the team ensures progress and shared success.
+It’s important to address and report any encountered bugs or identify the appropriate owners for follow-up.
+To apply this, seek out tasks that need attention and don’t hesitate to ask for help and resources when needed.
+- Example of how you can apply this: Seek out tasks that need doing and be willing to ask for help and resources if you need them.
+- Bad example: A user reports a bug, but it would be annoying to fix it so nobody takes it on.
+The user eventually decides to use a different product.

 # 6. Ownership for product and organization	「自分が」会社・プロダクトを作っているとして行動しよう

 # 7. Ask users before half-complete		作り込む前にユーザーに問おう